Download the PHP package pdphilip/elasticlens without Composer

 Step 9: Optionally Access the Built-in IndexableMigrationLog Model for Index Migration Status

-Fields - string `$index_model`: The migrated Index Model. - IndexableMigrationLogState `$state`: State of the migration - array `$map`: Migration map that was passed to Elasticsearch. - int `$version_major`: Major version of the indexing process. - int `$version_minor`: Minor version of the indexing process. - Carbon `$created_at`: Timestamp of when the migration was created. ### Attributes: - @property-read string `$version`: Parsed version ex v2.03 - @property-read string `$state_name`: Current state name. - @property-read string `$state_color`: Color representing the current state.
+Fields - string `$index_model`: The migrated Index-Model. - IndexableMigrationLogState `$state`: State of the migration - array `$map`: Migration map passed to Elasticsearch. - int `$version_major`: Major version of the indexing process. - int `$version_minor`: Minor version of the indexing process. - Carbon `$created_at`: Timestamp of when the migration was created. ### Attributes: - @property-read string `$version`: Parsed version, ex v2.03 - @property-read string `$state_name`: Current state name. - @property-read string `$state_color`: Colour representing the current state.

 Built-in methods include:

-Note: While you can query the IndexableMigrationLog model directly, avoid writing or deleting records within it manually, as this can interfere with versioing of the migrations.
-The model should be used for reading purposes only to ensure accuracy.
+Note: While you can query the IndexableMigrationLog model directly, avoid writing or deleting records within it manually, as this can interfere with versioning of the migrations.
+The model should be used for reading purposes only, to ensure accuracy.

 Credits